At St. John’s Church (Night #2)

 “Live Four” phase.

 According to Massimo Villani, so as to not offend any religious people running the show or in attendance, “An Unearthly Red” was not played and he and Pierce Wyss wrapped themselves in cling film for modesty’s sake.
 St. John’s Church told them they would pull the plug on their performance instantly if they violated these conditions, but the band played without any problems.
 Massimo and Pierce’s choreography differed somewhat from the norm at this show, in that during “Amethyst Deceivers,” they spun in their circles with the costume heads still on.
 It’s reasonable to assume everything else conformed with their usual choreography.
 John himself does some impressive dancing himself.

 Peter has some problems with the backing video tracks throughout, struggling to keep the footage going.

 Peter must have implemented a different version of the backing audio track to “I Am Angie Bowie (Sine Waves)” midway through the song, making this one of, if not the longest performances of the track, clocking in around 7 minutes.
-No one claps after the song, though audience members shout “No!” in response to John as he sings “I am Angie Bowie, no!”
+No one claps after the song, though audience members shout “No!” in response to John singing “I am Angie Bowie, no!”

 “The Last Rites of Spring” features some impressive screaming from John.
 At one point during the song, Peter adjusts one of the stage-right stage lights.
 Interesting lines: